Hopac/Hopac/Docs/Actors.md

 }
 ```

-Using the previously defined combinators, we could express a similar agent as
+Using the previously defined combinators, we could express a similar actor as
 follows:

 ```fsharp